There’s simply no overstating the health benefits of Omega-3 fatty acids.

 Studies indicate omega-3s can help support bone strength by boosting the amount of calcium in the bones to help protect against osteoporosis.

-Patients taking Omega-3s have also reported reduced joint pain and improved grip strength.
+In addition, patients taking Omega-3s have reported reduced joint pain and improved grip strength.

 6. Omega-3s and Sleep